Cody Bellinger Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 21st in the league.
+- The Marlins pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.48).
+- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.54).

-- Marlins pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Marlins pitchers combine to rank 21st in baseball in home runs allowed (35 total, 1.3 per game).

-- Cabrera (1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.
+- Hoeing (0-1) pitches for the Marlins to make his second start of the season.

-- In his last outing on Monday against the Atlanta Braves, the righty tossed 4 1/3 innings, giving up four earned runs while surrendering four hits.
+- In his last time out on Tuesday, the right-hander tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.

-- The 25-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while giving up a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.